DataCloud-project/ADA-PIPE/ADA-learning-scheduler/README.md

 ## Scheduler

-The scheduler is under development and [the current version](https://github.com/MyGodItsFull0fStars/alibaba_clusterdata/tree/double-prediction/cluster-trace-gpu-v2020/prediction) provides the prediction based on the resource utilization.
+The scheduler is under development and [the current version](https://github.com/MyGodItsFull0fStars/alibaba_clusterdata/tree/double-prediction/cluster-trace-gpu-v2020/prediction) provides the prediction based on the resource utilization and corrects the user allocated resource parameters to values closer to the actual values.
+It uses a **Long-Short Term Memory** machine learning model.

+### Installation of the Environment

+We use the Python dependency framework [anaconda installation](https://docs.anaconda.com/anaconda/install/index.html) to install the environment.

+Then execute the command `conda env create --file=environment.yml`.
+The CLI will ask you to accept installing the environment, please accept it and after doing so, the environment will be installed on your system.

+After the environment's installation, you can activate it with `conda activate lstm_prediction`.

+The Jupyter dependency is also included in this environment, but the Python kernel `lstm_prediction` has to be chosen inside a Jupyter notebook, in order to execute the code inside the notebook.

 ## Architecture